ISO 14064-1 fact sheet

 • Assessment and reduction of uncertainty, quality management

-• Recommended: temporal details, method used, determination and classification of differences in emission or removal levels according to the scopes) or GHG projects
+• Recommended: temporal details, method used, determination and classification of differences in emission or removal levels according to scopes) or GHG projects

 • Verification of the GHG report